-You can freely watch that webinar on-demand to hear about learning bots, the importance of a single platform, predictive analytics and what capabilities it takes to achieve digital operations.
+You can freely watch that webinar on-demand to hear about learning bots, the importance of a single platform, automation analytics and what capabilities it takes to achieve digital operations.

 What follows is both Adam’s recap of the key points within the webinar and his answers to the most popular questions asked by our live audience.

 Are we in an RPA bubble?
 Maybe.
 The recent Wall Street Journal article suggests we are.
 Forrester analyst Craig Le Clair doesn’t believe the valuations of the top three “RPA 1.0” companies are justified, and Hacket Group VP of Research Erik Dorr observes in the article that there’s “no real software magic” behind RPA 1.0 products.

 It means that the first generation of RPA product use rules-based software to automate predictable functions that involve structured, static data through application user interfaces.
 Given that, according to Gartner, 80% of data within a typical enterprise is unstructured, this limits the application of RPA 1.0 within typical customer environments.
 McKinsey further reports that one-third of automation use cases change monthly, and one-quarter change daily.
 RPA software that lacks the ability to dynamically learn from and adapt to changing processes and inputs will require constant training, and any reduction in manual work will be lost in people retraining bots.